Finding Support Groups And Group Therapy

 Medically reviewed by Julie Dodson, MA, LCSW

-Updated October 8, 2024by BetterHelp Editorial Team
+Updated March 14th, 2025 by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
+Content warning: Please be advised, the below article on group therapy, support groups, group therapy sessions, and group therapy cost might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
-Please see our Get Help Now page for more immediate resources.
+Please see our Get Help Now page for more immediate resources and more information on group therapy options.

 Try individual therapy in addition to group therapy.

-What is online group therapy?
+What is group therapy?

 This also opens up opportunities for individuals with very specific challenges to make contact and build community with people from other countries all over the world.
-Online support groups and online group therapy can be excellent ways to offer and receive support.
+Online support groups and online group counseling can be excellent ways to offer and receive support.

-Open therapy group vs. closed group
+Open group vs. closed group therapy

 However, there can also be open groups.
 These groups generally allow people to join at any time.
 People may come and go throughout the group.
-One of the biggest advantages of an open group location is that it's usually easier to join.
+One of the biggest advantages of an open location is that it's usually easier to join.
 When looking for a closed group, you may have to wait a while before you can find one that is scheduled to begin at a time you want to join.
-The open and closed settings for groups may apply to online therapy groups as well as in-person ones.
+The open and closed settings for groups may apply to online groups as well as in-person ones.

 For example, in AA, the people attending generally do not offer advice to each other, no matter the location.
-The group is usually not led by a licensed therapist or other mental health professional, but is typically peer-run rather than being led by mental health professionals.
+The session is usually not led by a licensed therapist or other mental health professional, but is typically peer-run rather than being led by mental health professionals.
 These can be run as courses or classes fitting a specific rubric, or be more free form.
-A peer-run support group tends to be free of charge, whereas you will usually have to pay to attend traditional group therapy.
+A peer-run support group tends to be free of charge, whereas you will usually have to pay to attend traditional counseling.
 This type of support group may meet online or in person.

 Learn you are not alone

 When experiencing mental health challenges, it can be easy to feel that you are alone in your struggles.
-When you attend group sessions, you’ll generally be with others who can usually understand what you are experiencing.
+When you attend sessions, you’ll generally be with others who can usually understand what you are experiencing.
 Because you are all individuals, your stories aren't necessarily going to be the same.

 You may each have a unique perspective, but overall, you’ll likely be able to understand where the others are coming from.
 Because you may each have a slightly different perspective on a similar problem, there may be a lot you can learn from each other.